crimmyyy/Supermarket-Together-Item-Pricer/README.md

 You do NOT need to install any external libraries or modules for this script to work.
 It is efficient and easy to get up and running!

+** THE NEW VERSION OF THE SCRIPT IS IN THE FOLDER WITH THE JSON FILE. **